savob/savobajic.ca/content/projects/personal/esc/esc-v2.md

 # Detailed Report

 The goal of this revision was to miniaturize the previous version to something that would fit more easily into the drone's frame.
 So although the circuit remains the same, the layout was completely redone from scratch, using more compact versions of components.
-The resulting board was 40mm x 25mm, down from 65mm by 35mm.
+The resulting board was 40&nbsp;by&nbsp;25&nbsp;mm, down from 65&nbsp;by&nbsp;35&nbsp;mm.

 The boards were purchased and assembled so development could be done with them.
 The code is where I started to really deviate from the work of [ELECTRONOOBS](http://electronoobs.com/eng_arduino_tut91_code1.php) that I was following.
 I ended up rewriting much of his code to suit my system (I changed the purpose of some pins on the ATmega) and my desires (e.g. I2C). **I then made significant alterations to his code to correct his handling of zero-crossings and commutations!**